Neven96/Game-of-life/README.md

 # Game-of-life

-- Game is optimized for 4K+ screens, so either use it on that or zoom out
+- Game is best viewed on 4K+ screens, so either use it on that or zoom out

 ## Version 1